PowerCOBOL Migration - Now with Web options as well as WinForms! It's here...!!!

 IF YOU USE POWERCOBOL YOU SHOULD CHECK HERE FOR INFORMATION ABOUT MODERNIZING IT!

-(The PowerCOBOL Migration Tool (PCOB2NET) can AUTOMATICALLY take your PowerCOBOL Projects and turn them into Windows Forms which run in .Net.
+(The PowerCOBOL Migration Tool (PCOB2NET) can AUTOMATICALLY take your PowerCOBOL Projects and turn them into Windows Forms which run in .Net, OR

 - Remote Application Validation (RAV) has been integrated into all our package products.
 If you develop software for sale to others you should take a look at RAV as a product to protect and monitor the use of your software.
 It is deployed all over the world and has never failed.